 - Social Icons (so you can link to your social media accounts like Twitter and Facebook)

-- In WordPress Repository
+- Available in the WordPress Repository

 Two last things to consider before we turn you loose looking for your theme in the WordPress Repository: